Resistors in DC Circuits

 E (the e.m.f or electromotive force)is the term used to indicate the electrical potential that drives current around the circuit.
 Voltage (V) is the term used to indicate the difference in electrical potential between any two points in a circuit.
-This may be the voltage difference between the two end of a resistor, in which case it would be called VR or the difference in potential between the two supply terminals, which may be called the supply voltage or VS. In a practical circuit however, it is possible for E and VS to be slightly different.
+This may be the voltage difference between the two ends of a resistor, in which case it would be called VR or the difference in potential between the two supply terminals, which may be called the supply voltage or VS. In a practical circuit however, it is possible for E and VS to be slightly different.
 This is because any power supply, such as a battery, will have some internal resistance, due to the materials used in the construction of the battery.
 This resistance designated (r), will usually be very small, although as a battery discharges it will increase in value, making the difference between the emf(E) and the voltage across the battery terminals (V) larger.
-Because this resistance will be in series with the circuit resistance R. This can make E and VR slightly different, so to be totally accurate, E and V should be shown as separate quantities, which would modify the formula for current to I = E/(R+r)
+Because this resistance will be in series with the circuit resistance R, this can make E and VR slightly different.
+Therefore to be totally accurate, E and V should be shown as separate quantities, which would modify the formula for current to I = E/(R+r)

 The formula for VR remains VR = IR but the current (I) in the calculation would be slightly less because of the effect of r in the formula for current.

 The resistance R can be calculated by R = VR /I